somso2e/somso2e.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-This is my github page.
+Welcome to my github page.
+(Work in progress)